PantheraDigital/Modular-Character-Controller-for-Godot/README.md

 ![Selection.
 Only one Action is selected to play in response to a request.](imgs/diagram-action-selection.png)

 Since there can be many actions on a single character some tools are provided for filtering the actions during selection.
 See [permission_container](addons/modular_character_controller/core_scripts/permission_container.gd) for details on preventing groups of Action Nodes from being considered during selection.
 See [action_collision](addons/modular_character_controller/core_scripts/action_collision.gd) for details on choosing a single Action Node when multiple match.

-Permission profiles are applied first, then collision is used before making a final selection.
+The manager performs selection using permission profiles and action types then plays the action.
+The action nodes themselves handle collision which may prevent them from playing.

 The Action Manager also provides additional functions intended to be used by Action Nodes.
 See the [script](addons/modular_character_controller/core_scripts/action_manager.gd) for details.